Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/tips_tricks.md

 --8<-- "examples/myca/streamlit_demo.jac"
 ```

-Now you can use `jac run demo.jac`.
+Now you can simply use `jac run demo.jac` as normal.
+Basically, you can take that `sl_start` ability and add it to any streamlit jac project, note that there is a hardcoded value in the function for the name of your app.
+I'll leave it as a challenge to you on how to have that automatically resolve the file name. *sneeze* `__file__` *sneeze*

 Note that If you are unable to run the pure python one, you have to get over that milestone before thinking about the Jac version.